“Women’s Voices” Radio Program

 Alf Ba Civilian Coexistence Foundation

 To incorporate youth into decision-making processes through establishing shadow youth councils to engage with elected local councils.
-The grantee will provide advanced training and mentorship to shadow youth council members in three districts in Aden, identify weaknesses in local governance, offer youth practical experience in local government by involving them in the work of elected local councils, and hold monthly meetings.
+The grantee will provide advanced training and mentorship to shadow youth council members in four districts in Aden, identify weaknesses in local governance, offer youth practical experience in local government by involving them in the work of elected local councils, and hold monthly meetings.
 Public workshops for local stakeholders will produce plans for improving local council performance.

 Engaging Judges in Legal Reforms